 All parties may be represented by counsel.

-Rule 4.266 Committee action following hearing
+Rule 4.266 Committee action following hearing or when no hearing is requested.

-Following a hearing, the Committee will determine whether the law school is in compliance with these rules.
-Its decision will be based on the entire record, including materials presented at the hearing.
+Following a hearing, the Committee will determine whether the law school is in compliance with these rules and the guidelines.
+Its decision will be based on the entire record, including materials and evidence presented at the hearing.

-The Committee may take any action affecting the law school’s registration that it considers appropriate, including termination of registration.
+The Committee may take any action affecting the law school’s registration that it considers appropriate, including issuing an additional Notice of Noncompliance based evidence submitted at the hearing, the placement of the law school on probation for a specified period of time or the termination of its registration.

 The Committee, in its discretion, may do any or all of the following with respect to its decision: